 Most runners competing in the Boston Marathon on Monday will check their progress by large mile marker signs posted along the legendary 26.2-mile route.

 Josh Crary ’10, a legally blind runner, won’t be able to see a single one.

 But Crary is not concerned.
 For one, he knows from talking to veteran marathoners that the best Boston memories will come as sounds, not sights.
 And for Crary, some of the most inspiring sounds will begin with the voices of his three sighted guides – all friends from UNH – running by this side, protecting him from road hazards, and encouraging him through sections that will test him to the core.

 Finally, there will be those legendary landmarks of sound along the way.

-When Josh Crary was fourteen, he was diagnosed with the degenerative retinal condition known as choroideremia, which causes increased blindness over time.
+When Josh Crary was 14, he was diagnosed with the degenerative retinal condition known as choroideremia, which causes increased blindness over time.
 Never allowing his condition to hold him back from achieving his dreams, Josh is currently training to run the 2012 Boston Marathon.

 “Runners talk about Boston all the time, but you really don’t know what to expect until you’re actually there,” says Crary, who is running Boston for the first time and raising money for charity.
 “I bet it’s going to be a powerful experience.”